Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-3/ch3.2-advanced-visual-slam-mapping-technologies.md

 # Chapter 3.2: Advanced Visual SLAM and Mapping Technologies

-## Summary
-This chapter explores advanced Visual SLAM (Simultaneous Localization and Mapping) technologies with a focus on NVIDIA Isaac's GPU-accelerated implementations.
-You'll learn about cutting-edge mapping algorithms, optimization techniques, and real-world deployment strategies for humanoid robots operating in dynamic environments.

 ## Learning Objectives
 By the end of this chapter, you will be able to: